-One of the decisions you may find yourself thinking of making, and that many people have done is combining auto insurance policies with your boyfriend or girlfriend.
+If you're in a serious relationship, one of the decisions you may find yourself thinking of making—and that many people have done—is combining auto insurance policies with your partner.
 That's right: unmarried couples are starting to purchase their automobile insurance together.
-And you thought relationships were hard enough?

-In short, if you’re in (and can prove that you’re in) a serious long-term relationship, then you might be able to insure your boyfriend or girlfriend’s car.
-But that doesn’t mean that it will be a simple process – or that it’s a good idea.
+If you’re in (and can prove that you’re in) a serious long-term relationship, then you might be able to insure your partner's car.
+But that doesn’t mean that it will be a simple process, or that it’s a good idea.

 Insuring Somebody Else's Car

-Life used to be simpler – or at least, that's what anyone who's been around awhile is likely to say.
-When it came to car insurance, married couples used to get a joint insurance policy for the vehicles they owned.
-Single owners each purchased their own separate policies.
+When it came to car insurance, married couples used to get a joint insurance policy for the vehicles they owned, and single owners each purchased their own separate policies.
 It all made sense because it was all based on a fundamental principle of insurance coverage: insurable interest.

 Life is not quite as simple anymore, though.
 For one thing, with the advent of legally-recognized domestic partnerships and the considerable number of unmarried couples living together, the lines between "married" and "single" have been blurred.